 On 23 December, Shadow Minister for Foreign Affairs Penny Wong urged the Morrison government to guarantee a $200 million deal between China and Papua New Guinea to build a “comprehensive multi-functional fishery industrial park” does not “threaten Australia’s security interests or fisheries.”
 Wong noted that “growing concerns [about the initiative] among security experts and Torres Strait and Far North Queensland communities have not been addressed by the Morrison Government.”

-These notes were compiled by Isabella Keith, an intern at the AIIA National Office.
+These notes were compiled by Isabella Keith, an weekly columnist for Australian Outlook at the AIIA National Office.
 Isabella is an undergraduate student at the Australian National University studying Law and Politics, Philosophy and Economics.